LitiumAB/Education/Developer Education/Tasks/Litium app/README.md

 ## Use the app to get ratings

 The communication between Litium apps and the Litium application is done using Web API.
 When an app has been installed Litium will manage the authentication process automatically for you.

-All you need to do is to use `Litium.Application.Runtime.AppHttpClientFactory` to get the `HttpClient` and Litium will set the correct Base-url and authentication headers on the requests.
+All you need to do is to use `Litium.Application.Runtime.AppHttpClientFactory` to get the `HttpClient` and Litium will set the correct base-URL and authentication headers on the requests.

-In the controller in your app you created the rating endpoint on URL <https://bookrating.localtest.me:5050/api/ratings/rating/{id}>.

 Make the following adjustments to the `AuthorServiceRatingsDecorator`:

-> Note, the methods below are `async` - in a real project you should make the whole call-chain `async` but to keep it simple you can in this case just call `.Result` on the method response.
+> Note, the methods below are `async`, in a real project you should make the whole call-chain `async` but to keep it simple you can in this case just call `.Result` on the method response.

 1. Add a reference to the `Litium.Application` package in the _Litium.Accelerator_-project: